amosbastian/utopian-cli/README.rst

 .. code-block::

-    Usage: utopian points [OPTIONS] DATE ACCOUNT
+    Usage: utopian performance [OPTIONS] ACCOUNT

-      Takes a given date and account name and analyses the account's reviewed contributions from now until the given date.
+      Takes a given account and either shows the account's performance as a contributor or as a moderator (if applicable) in a given time period.

     Options:
+      --date DATE      See performance for the time period [NOW] - [DATE] --days INTEGER   See performance for the last N days.
+      --contributor    See performance as a contributor.
+      --moderator      See performance as a moderator.
+      --details        See more details about who you have reviewed/has reviewed you.
+      --limit INTEGER  Limit the --details table to the top N authors/moderators.
       --help           Show this message and exit.